rrockfield/travixTest/README.md

 5. Autowire the provider's interface into the com.travix.medusa.busyflights.manager.BusyFlightsManagerImpl component.

     5.1 Use the injected instance of the provider's component to add the call to the API in the query method after CrazyAir and ToughJet.
+You may use either getSingleResult or getList depending on the provider's response.

 6. Add unit tests for the new classes.

 7. Edit the com.travix.medusa.busyflights.BusyFlightsApplicationTests integration test to add the new provider response to the expected results.

+    7.1 Mind that the result list is ordered by fare.

-    7.1 Run the integration test to verify that everything is working as expected.
+    7.2 Run the integration test to verify that everything is working as expected.

-    7.2.
-Optional: Fix and rerun.
+    7.3.
+Fix the bugs and run the integration test again.

-# What was missing?
+# What is still missing?

 1. The integration test is not working as the CrazyAir and ToughJet URIs were not provided.
 In order to make it work...